 In the introductory course of the PLTW Biomedical Science program, students explore concepts of biology and medicine to determine factors that led to the death of a fictional person.
 While investigating the case, students examine autopsy reports, investigate medical history, and explore medical treatments that might have prolonged the person's life.
-The activities and projects introduce students to human physiology, basic biology, medicine, and research processes while allowing them to design their own experiments to solve problems.
+The activities and projects introduce students to human physiology, advance biology concepts, medicine, and research processes while allowing them to design their own experiments to solve problems.

-3392 Human Body Systems 5.0 Credits
+3392 Human Body Systems